KTH/programmable-society/contributions/smart-contract-protocol/week7/edwinso/README.md

 Traditionally, establishing a strong legal proof of copyrighted materials requires an Authority to timestamp the tangible copy of an idea.
 This can be done by mailing printed material to the state postal service, and the postal stamp acts as a timestamp of the material being timestamped.

 In the Digital World, a well-recognized Certificate Authority can provide timestamping services to verify the authenticity of digital material.
 However, not all Certificate Authorities provide this service.

 Some legal states allow proving the existence date of the material via alternative means (e.g., showing a git commit pushed on Github on an earlier date).
-It is also important to note that the copyright owner needs to prove that their copyrighted material is tamper-proof, as it is timestamped.
+Still, usually those means are hard to establish as legal proof of the material (e.g. Git allows modifying commits committed earlier)

 Here, I propose an alternative method for timestamping digital material.
 By using the blockchain to timestamp a git commit, we have the chain to prove the existence of the copyrighted material.
 We can also utilize Git's commit hash generation mechanism combined with the blockchain's tamper-proof property to prove the legal status of timestamped material.